allen8r/sdc-vehicle-detection-tracking/writeup_report.md

 Here's an example result showing the heatmap from a test image, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the image showing the car positions:

 ![alt text][labels-heat]

+In order to obtain more stable bounding boxes around detected cars, I also added frame-to-frame tracking in the pipeline.
+After a heatmap is generated, the heatmap is stored in a python deque such that once the deque is filled to a specified max length (e.g., 5), subsequent frames will be enqueued at the end of the history frame tracking deque.
+Older frames at the front of the deque will be discarded.
+At every frame then, the average of the bounding box positions from the frames in the deque is computed and used for drawing the final box on the presented image.
+See code cell# 17, lines 83-97 of the `detect-cars.ipynb`.
+The result of using the frame-to-frame position tracking is a more stable bounding box going from frame to frame in the output video.

 ---